SpongeBob Squarepants Logo

 SpongeBob Emblem

-While everything is clear with the word “nickelodeon” (the nickelodeon TV brand font is used for it), the rest of the inscriptions raise many questions.
-The first half of the title of the animated series consists of individual glyphs.
-Fans have developed quirky cartoon typefaces based on it: Blob Spongey Lowercase by Heaven Castro, Spongeboy by SoulfurFTG, Krabby Patty by Seil.
+While everything is clear with the word “nickelodeon” (the Nickelodeon TV brand font is used), the rest of the inscriptions raise many questions.
+The first half of the animated series’ title consists of individual glyphs.
+Fans have developed quirky cartoon-typefaces based on it: Blob Spongey Lowercase by Heaven Castro, Spongeboy by SoulfurFTG, and Krabby Patty by Seil.
 The word “SquarePants” is written using a modified version of the Las Vegas Jackpot.
 The designers changed only the capital “Q,” turning its diagonal stroke into a long horizontal bar.

 SpongeBob Symbol